Academic Standing (Probation)

 - You were on Academic Probation last semester (because your cumulative average was below 60%)

-- Your semester average was less than the required 60%
+- Upon being placed on Academic Probation, your subsequent semester average was less than the required 60%

 The second reason is based on Academic Misconduct: